shurick81/SPConfStructor/SharePoint On-prem/AutoSPSourceBuilder/readme.md

-$Host.UI.RawUI.WindowTitle and other unsupported expressions and commands.
+removed $Host.UI.RawUI.WindowTitle and other unsupported expressions and commands.